viorelrj/security-benchmark/README.md

-# Introduction

-## General
+# General

-This project is a desktop application developed in context of the `Criptography and Securty` TUM course.
+This project is a desktop application developed in context of the `Cryptography and Securty` TUM course.
 The application is meant to:
 * import [Nesus .audit policy files](https://www.tenable.com/downloads/download-all-compliance-audit-files) (Which provide OS security audit)
 * Write a custom parser for `.audit` files and import it as a custom data structure
 * Run OS audits based on imported files
 * Add ability to enforce settings `failed` audit tests.

-## Personal
+# Personal

 I use this project as an opportunity to deepen my understanding of Angular.
 Here I experiment with `theming` best practices, build custom UI library, learn how to make a better separation of logic and get more comfortable with rxjs and angular internals.